- You are here:

 - GT Home

 Welcome to the McDaniel Research Group!
 Our group develops and applies theoretical and computational methods to solve a diverse range of problems in chemistry and materials science.
-We utilize a wide variety of ab initio electronic structure methods along with high-performance molecular simulations to understand physical processes involving self-assembly, phase transitions, electrode/electrolyte interfaces, proton transport, and nanostructured materials.
-We are particularly interested in fundamental research aimed at advancing fuel cell, battery, and supercapacitor technology for electrochemical energy storage.
+We utilize ab initio electronic structure methods, high-performance molecular simulation, and statistical mechanical theory to understand chemical and physical processes involving redox reactions, charge transport, self-assembly, and phase transitions, and how these processes are modulated by external fields.
+We are particularly interested in electrochemistry and electrochemical energy storage applications, and are developing multi-scale modeling techniques to enable first-principles predictions of these systems.
 Please explore our website to learn more about the exciting research projects going on in our group!